 (COADY-BCRCCON)

-Human-induced climate change is one of the most pressing global issues of our time.
-How humans have historically lived, played, and dreamed is changing.
-The impacts of climate change are felt across all sectors of human society: water and food systems, housing, health and sanitation, employment, industry, finance, security, and migration, to name several.
-Additionally, actions being taken around climate intersect with the interests of many civil society actors, such as those seeking gender justice, upholding and honouring indigenous rights and knowledge, and social movements mobilizing around environmental concerns, youth voice, and a just transition for workers, among others.
-Within this context of overlapping crises in a changing climate, the ways humans think, our relationships with more-than-human natures, and how we organize our societies must change.
+Human-induced climate change is one of the most pressing challenges of our time, reshaping how people live, work, and imagine the future.
+Its impacts are felt across all sectors of society, including water and food systems, housing, health and sanitation, employment, industry, finance, security, and migration.
+At the same time, climate action intersects with the priorities of many civil society actors—those advancing gender justice, upholding and honouring Indigenous rights and knowledge, and movements mobilizing around environmental protection, youth leadership, and a just transition for workers, among others.

 At the end of the course, participants will be able to: